Trane Technologies Listed in T - GuruFocus.com

-Trane Technologies (NYSE:TT, Financial), a global climate innovator, is ranked 18th on the 2023+JUST+100+list, named first in the Building Materials & Construction industry, and ranked as the best company in the industry for communities and workers.
-Led by JUST Capital and published in partnership with CNBC, JUST 100 measures America’s largest public companies’ performance based on fair wages, workforce diversity and climate commitments.
-The company has been recognized as one of America’s Most JUST Companies for the sixth consecutive year.
+SWORDS, IRELAND / ACCESSWIRE / January 10, 2023 / Trane Technologies (NYSE:TT, Financial), a global climate innovator, is ranked 18th on the 2023 JUST 100 list, named first in the Building Materials & Construction industry, and ranked as the best company in the industry for communities and workers.
+Led by JUST Capital and published in partnership with CNBC, JUST 100 measures America's largest public companies' performance based on fair wages, workforce diversity and climate commitments.
+The company has been recognized as one of America's Most JUST Companies for the sixth consecutive year.

 "This recognition further highlights our commitment to our purpose, people and communities, and the tangible actions we're taking to create a more sustainable world," said Dave Regnery, chair and CEO of Trane Technologies.
 "We are extremely proud of our dedicated team members, who every day drive transformative climate innovation and meaningful impact."

 Trane Technologies is leading the way in the decarbonization of homes, buildings and the cold chain through high-efficiency electric heat pumps and air conditioners, thermal management systems and other innovations in transport refrigeration.
-Advancing its bold 2030+Sustainability+Commitments, including the Gigaton Challenge, the company was the first in its industry and among the first across all sectors to receive+validation+from+the+Science+Based+Targets+Initiative+%28SBTi%29 for its near-term 2030 emissions reduction targets and its long-term 2050 net-zero target.
+Advancing its bold 2030 Sustainability Commitments, including the Gigaton Challenge, the company was the first in its industry and among the first across all sectors to receive validation from the Science Based Targets Initiative (SBTi) for its near-term 2030 emissions reduction targets and its long-term 2050 net-zero target.

-Trane Technologies was recently named to the+S%26amp%3BP+Dow+Jones+Sustainability+World+Index+and+the+North+America+Index, and also recognized by the Climate Disclosure Project (CDP) for corporate environmental transparency, securing+a+place+on+its+annual+%26lsquo%3BA+List%26rsquo%3B.
+Trane Technologies was recently named to the S&P Dow Jones Sustainability World Index and the North America Index, and also recognized by the Climate Disclosure Project (CDP) for corporate environmental transparency, securing a place on its annual ‘A List'.

 About Trane Technologies